hardenedlinux/harbian-audit/README.md

 4) Set basic iptables rules
 Set the corresponding firewall rules according to the applications used.
 HardenedLinux community for Debian GNU/Linux firewall rules:
 [etc.iptables.rules.v4.sh](https://github.com/hardenedlinux/harbian-audit/blob/master/docs/examples/configurations/etc.iptables.rules.v4.sh)

-5) Use the passwd command to change the passwords of all users, and change the password to a secure and reliable password entry with the same password complexity set by the pam_cracklib module.

-6) Set firewall basic rules for the OS, to do the following:
+to do the following:
 ```
-$ sudo sudo bash docs/examples/configurations/etc.iptables.rules.v4.sh
+$ sudo bash docs/examples/configurations/etc.iptables.rules.v4.sh
 # iptables-save > /etc/iptables/rules.v4
 # ip6tables-save > /etc/iptables/rules.v6
 ```

+5) Use the passwd command to change the passwords of all users, and change the password to a secure and reliable password entry with the same password complexity set by the pam_cracklib module.

 ## Hacking